Skip to main content

 DB_PORTYesThe port your database runs on, usually 3306

-DB_NAMEYesThe name of your database table
+DB_NAMEYesThe name of your database

 DB_PASSYesThe password for the database user